anselm/blox/IDEAS.md

 		- he wandered off!
 		- and then you can look around and try find it? i guess?
 		- and if you tap it then you get some end sequence?

+# - DOCS -> should put these somewhere

+		Blox
+			behaviors
+			functions
+			group
+			<- behaviors also appear directly in the namespace - a blox with a BehaviorScene can be dereferenced blox.scene
+			<- variables also get added here, there are some conventions

+		Behaviors

+			Scene
+			Camera
+			Light
+			Mesh
+			Audio

+			Sky
+			Heart
+			Text
+			* halfdome tbd

+			Hand

+			Anchor

+			Action
+			Physics
+			Bounce
+			Collide
+			Emitter

 # - [DONE] BehaviorAction event pipeline improvements